American Council for Capital Formation: Leadership

-Charls Walker

-Walker was the council's first chairman.
+Charls Walker was the council's first chairman.
 He served the administration of President Richard M. Nixon as undersecretary of the treasury from 1969 to 1972 and as deputy secretary of the same department in 1973 under John Connally.
-Walker was born in Texas and educated at the University of Texas at Austin, where he received an undergraduate degree and an MBA.
-He took a PhD from the University of Pennsylvania.
-Walker was a professor, Federal Reserve staffer, and banking executive for brief periods before becoming executive vice president of the American Bankers Association in 1961.
-He retained that position until 1969 when he left to work under Nixon.
 Walker started consulting after leaving the Nixon administration.

-Mark Bloomfield

 Mark A. Bloomfield is the president and CEO of the council.
 After working on Ronald Reagan's first presidential campaign, Bloomfield became involved with ACCF after meeting Charls Walker while working as an aide on the House Ways and Means Committee.
 Walker and Bloomfield later co-authored the book Intellectual Property Rights and Capital Formation in the Next Decade (University Press of America, 1988).
 Bloomfield is known for the monthly dinners he holds for members of Congress, business leaders, and journalists.
-He has been holding these dinners for almost thirty years.
 Senator Joseph Lieberman called them "Washington's last salon", and Senator John E. Sununu stated that they gave politicians from opposing parties a chance to meet and have "substantive discussions".

-Pinar Çebi Wilber

-Pinar Çebi Wilber, Ph.D. is Executive Vice President and Chief Economist with the American Council for Capital Formation.
+Pinar Çebi Wilber is Executive Vice President and Chief Economist with the American Council for Capital Formation.
 She is also an adjunct professor in the Department of Economics at Georgetown University.
 Before joining the organization, Wilber was a visiting Assistant Professor at Washington and Lee University.
 She has a Ph.D. in economics from Georgetown University and a BA from Bilkent University, Turkey.
 Wilber has conducted research in the areas of energy policy, tax policy, international trade and finance, and general government policy, especially as it relates to the effect of government policies on retirement saving and the use of annuities in retirement.